canattofilipe/docker/basic_usage.rst

 docker start:
 -------------

-Reuse a container with attach and iterative flags:
+Reuse an existing container with attach and iterative flags:

 .. code:: bash